LF-Certification/bashp/README.md

 - **Preprocessing**: A preprocessing step that allows for dynamic inclusion of scripts and packages.
 Supports including functions from local directories or Docker repositories, enhancing modularity and ease of use.
+- **Git Integration**: Automatically adds included functions to `.gitignore` when pulling from OCI registries, preventing unintended commits of external functions.

 ## Getting Started

 To get started with Bash+, clone this repository and ensure you have Docker installed, as it's required for fetching some of the packages.
+Ensure Git is configured correctly if you're using Bash+ in a Git-managed project.
+Bash+ intelligently adds dynamically included functions to `.gitignore`, keeping your repository clean.

 ### Usage